 Anyone can get hammertoe, though women are more prone to the condition than men.
 This is because women are more likely to wear shoes with small or irregularly shaped toe boxes, such as boots and high-heels.
 The chances of developing hammertoe also increase with age, underscoring the importance of proper footwear over time.

 A person with hammertoe will notice a slight or obvious bend in one or more of the toe joints.
 Sometimes, the condition will cause skin irritation or calluses.
 In moderate to severe cases, a person may experience pain when walking or standing.
-Anyone in Las Vegas who notices the signs of hammertoe should make an appointment with a foot and ankle specialist for an exam.
+Anyone in Hawaii who notices the signs of hammertoe should make an appointment with a foot and ankle specialist for an exam.

 Your foot and ankle specialist will make a recommendation for treatment based on the extent of your condition.
 For people with affected toes that retain flexibility, treatment may be minimal and include the use of foot orthotics or a different type of shoe.
 In patients with more advanced hammertoe, treatments may be more extensive and in some cases require surgery.